 top of page

-Level 1 (120V) charging in general is best suited for long-duration parking scenarios like residential charging, work-place charging, airports, hotels or colleges; On the contrary Level 2 (240V) charging is best suited for transient quick (1-3 hour) parks, such as restaurants and gyms.
+Typically, Level 1 (120V) charging is ideal for extended parking situations such as residential charging, workplace charging, and at airports, hotels, or colleges.
+Conversely, Level 2 (240V) charging is most effective for shorter-duration parking (1-3 hours) at locations like restaurants and gyms.

-This page will debunk some myth and offer you some facts about Level 2 charging.
+This page will dispel common misconceptions and provide factual insights about Level 2 charging.

 Myths about Level 2 (240V) EV Chargers